MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-in-the-select-names-dialog-box-the-address-book-corresponding-to-a-contacts-folder.md

 - csharp
 ---

-# Display in the Select Names Dialog Box the Address Book Corresponding to a Contacts Folder
+# Display in the Select Names dialog box the address book corresponding to a Contacts folder

 This example shows how to obtain the address book that corresponds to the default Contacts folder, and then displays the address book in the **Select Names** dialog box.